Poll: In your opinion, which of the eight Harry Potter films was the weakest? Vote Now!

 Why Time Magic Should Be Left Alone - In a war torn future, Harry, Hermione and Luna make plans to send themselves back in time to put things right.
 But what happens when they overshoot their mark?
 And I mean REALLY overshoot it.
 In Progress.

-Harry Potter and the Court of Magical Brethren - Harry is in new lands, meeting new peoples and experiencing new magics.
+Harry Potter and the Court of Magical Brethren - Harry is in new lands, meeting new peoples and experiencing new magic.
 He is about to embark upon an adventure the likes of which no human ever sees.
 On Hiatus

 Auror Potter and the Creepy Case of Jack O'Lantern - A Halloween story in which wizards are paying the price for messing with nature.
 It is up to Harry Potter, the divorced head of the Aurors to solve this mystery before the creatures infect the whole world with their dangerous spores.
 In Progres.